Causes of Thoracic Aortic Aneurysms

 If your aneurysm is detected before it tears or ruptures, surgery would ideally be planned and scheduled with a cardiothoracic surgeon.
 Be sure to speak with your heart specialist and cardiothoracic surgeon about the risks and benefits of surgery.

-Once you decide to move forward with surgery, your cardiothoracic surgeon likely will recommend replacement or stenting of the affected portion of your aorta with an artificial graft.
-Not all options are appropriate for every patient, but your doctor will talk to you about the recommended approach for the operation, including the technique that is chosen and the incision that is made, depending on the location and features of the aneurysm.
+Once you decide to move forward with surgery, your cardiothoracic surgeon will recommend replacement or stenting of the affected portion of your aorta with an artificial graft.
+Not all options are appropriate for every patient, but your doctor will talk to you about the recommended operation, including the technique that is chosen and the incision that is made.

 A stent placed in the thoracic aorta

-If the aneurysm is close to the aortic valve, or an ascending aortic aneurysm (located in the part of the aorta that exits the heart then travels up toward the neck), the valve may also have to be repaired or replaced through an incision on the front of the chest wall.
+If the aneurysm involves the ascending aorta (located in the part of the aorta that exits the heart and travels up toward the neck), the diseased portion can be replaced with a tube graft through an incision on the front of the chest.
 This incision is called a median sternotomy and extends down the front of your chest, through your breastbone or sternum, which enables your cardiothoracic surgeon to see your heart and aorta.

 The length of the operation and the risks involved depend on the extent of the repair required and on your overall health prior to the operation.